 ON THIS PAGE: You will find out more about what factors increase the chance of developing this non-cancerous condition.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing a disease.
 Although risk factors often influence the development of a disease, most do not directly cause the disease itself.
 Some people with several risk factors never develop amyloidosis, while others with no known risk factors do.